filip-rupniewski/filip-rupniewski.github.io/programs/pytacz4/README.md

 ## Required Packages

 - VLC (for sound, if desired)
+- ffmpeg (for sound, if desired in windows)
 - Python 3
 - Python libraries (installable via pip):
     - `unidecode`
+    - `Levenshtein`
-    - `python-Levenshtein`
+    - `pygame`
+    - `pyttsx3` (for text-to-speech conversion, required only for the GUI version and without internet access)
-    - `pyttsx3` (for text-to-speech conversion, required only for the GUI version)
+    - `gTTS` (for text-to-speech conversion, required only for the GUI version)

+for windows:
+You can install Python from windows store.
+Then ppen Command Prompt (`Win + R → type cmd → Enter`) and write:
+    ```Command Prompt
+    pip install unidecode Levenshtein pygame pyttsx3 gTTS
+    ```
+for linux:
+    ```bash
+    sudo apt install -y python3
+    pip install unidecode Levenshtein pygame pyttsx3 gTTS
+    ```

 ## To Run the Program

-1. In the terminal, navigate to the Pytacz folder.
+1. Open the terminal or Command prompt in case of windows.
+To do it in windows type: `Win + R → type cmd → Enter`).
+2. Navigate to the Pytacz folder. (on windows type `cd "Downloads\pytacz4"` if you downloaded all the files to `Downlads` folder)
 2. Run one of the following commands, depending on your desired mode:

     ```bash
     python3 pytacz.py
     ```

+    ```Command prompt (windows)
+    python pytacz.py
+    ```

     Or, for the GUI version:

     ```bash
-    python3 pytacz_gui3.0.py
+    python3 pytacz_gui3.4.py
     ```

+    ```Command prompt (windows)
+    python pytacz_gui3.4.py
+    ```

-If you'd like to run the program inside a Python environment, in my case it is myenv, you can simply execute:
+If you'd like to run the program inside a Python environment on Linux, in my case it is myenv, you can simply execute:

     ```bash
     bash run_pytacz_gui.sh